ESPN Pulls Switcheroo With Sage Steele And Michelle Beadle On ‘NBA Countdown’

 According to Brady, the new policy rules out political statements in connection with so-called hard news, but more-or-less encourages political discussions as they related to sports in the form of commentary.
 “This is meaningful because, unlike the company’s previous policy, it states that commentary on political and social issues is OK,” Brady noted.

-ESPN used to have a no-politics policy, but fired ex-baseball analyst Curt Schilling claims that it was only applied if the politics expressed were of a conservative nature.
+ESPN used to have a no-politics policy but fired ex-baseball analyst Curt Schilling claims that it was only applied if the politics expressed were of a conservative nature.

 Yesterday @sagesteele got absolutely crushed on Twitter & sports media was silent.
 Why?
 Because she's conservative: https://t.co/6GJbr5BNiz